muratk5n/thirdwave/en/README.md

 continuing to open - could have been done partly for that reason.
 Novax will be fine..
 At that level of fame whether they like it or not, they are part of politics.
-Plus we are talking about f-ing tennis, it's not it is football.
+Plus we are talking about f-ing tennis, it's not like it is football.
 Who cares?
 My third least favorite sport (first being golf).

 ---